katilp/opendata-howto-docker-pre-exercise/_episodes/03-docker-for-cms-opendata.md

 [Open Data Portal introduction to Docker](http://opendata.cern.ch/docs/cms-guide-docker).
 In this tutorial, we will use the container image needed for the CMS open data from 2015.
 The use of graphical interfaces, such the graphics window from ROOT, depends on the operating system of your computer.
 Therefore, in the following, separate instructions are given for Windows WSL, Linux and MacOS.

-## Download the docker image for CMS open data and start a container
+## Download the docker image for CMSSW open data and start a container

 The first time you start a container, a docker image file gets downloaded from an image registry.
-The CMS open data image is large (6.6GB) and it may take very long to download, depending on the speed of your internet connection.
+The CMSSW open data image is large (6.6GB) and it may take very long to download, depending on the speed of your internet connection.
 After the download, a container created from that image starts.
 The image download needs to be done only once.
 Afterwards, when starting a container, it will find the downloaded image on your computer, and it will be much faster.